The Fall of Ideals: Music and lyrics

 The music on The Fall of Ideals has been characterized as "speedy metalcore that takes obvious cues from melodeath."
 According to Revolver, "The Fall of Ideals represents the pinnacle of [All That Remains'] focused headbanging metalcore era."
 Phillip Labonte's screams on the album have been described as "deep," and Oli Herbert's guitar riffs are described as "intense".
+Labonte’s vocals also range from grindcore growls and howls to metal screams and yells to smooth melodies.
 The album's instrumentation makes use of harmonized guitar work, as well as what Greg Prato of AllMusic describes as "chug-a-lug riffs," drawing comparison to Iron Maiden and Metallica.

 Lambgoat described the album as “more melodic.
-For example, while most songs use the formula of having metal verses, and melodic singing choruses, the sixth track (entitled "Six") is very close to a melodic death metal songs,[sic] ala Vehemence.
+For example, while most songs use the formula of having metal verses, and melodic singing choruses, the seventh track (entitled "Six") is very close to a melodic death metal songs,[sic] ala Vehemence.
 On the flip side there are tracks that utilize more melody, whether in the riffs or singing, than an aggressive, metal style."
 Having Shannon Lucas’ drumming also permitted them to explore more aggressive double-bass and fast parts.
 This resulted in the song "This Calling", which came together after Labonte tested out how fast Shannon could play double bass.

+As for the composition of the album lead singer Phil Labonte stated in a 2007 interview:

+A lot of this record was written by Olie, [Herbert] who probably wrote about 70% of this record.
+Then he would bring it to us and we’d work the rest of it as a band.
+It was very much a collaboration when it came to putting everything together.
+We’d put the songs into a computer and them move them around and chop them up a bit.
+With this record while we were writing, we had a lot of things happen on the business side where we went and got new management.
+That’s the stuff that I’ve always had a hand in and on the last record, even though I wrote the majority of the material, but it was still a collaboration.
+This time it wasn’t that I was relinquishing control, but it was just that I didn’t have as much time to write.
+A lot of the stuff that was written had been written months previous over the course of touring behind This Darkened Heart.